Understanding and Managing Your CO2 Blood Test Results

 Are there any lifestyle changes that can help treat low CO2 in the blood?

-- Techniques like pursed-lip breathing are useful.
+- Techniques like pursed-lip breathing are helpful.

 - Diaphragmatic breathing is another good practice.